 Yes, no or something entirely unrelated, who would know.
-This is a question asked in many HR (Human Resources) Departments every day in many building office workplaces.
-The answers are not always cut and dried.
-To say there are a multitude of factors that make us feel the way we do is an understatement!
+This is a question asked in many HR (Human Resources) Departments every day in many office building workplaces.
+The answers are not always simple.
+To say there is a multitude of factors that make us feel the way we do is an understatement!
 As environmental professionals dealing with indoor air quality issues, our fundamental job is to ascertain if the air within the workplace is causing any adverse effects.

 Finding the Cause!

 There is no magic test or no one way to determine exactly what is the cause of an associate’s health condition is without knowing the answers to a number of questions.
-How then do HR Departments address associates concerns?
-The first step of course is to call the professionals (i.e.) environmental professionals.
-The EP (environmental professional) has the education, training and tools to determine if there is an existing environmental condition that is contributing to the adverse health effects experienced by one or more associates.
-First, as an environmental professional, every health concern we receive from a potential client is a valid health concern.
-Whether there is cause for justification or not, we as environmental professionals, cannot understate this emphasis.
+How then do HR Departments address associates’ concerns?
+The first step, of course, is to call the professionals Indoor Air Quality (IAQ) Specialists.
+Indoor Air Quality Professional has the education, training, and tools to determine if there is an existing environmental condition that is contributing to the adverse health effects experienced by one or more associates.
+First, as an IAQ professional, every health concern we receive from a potential client is a valid health concern.
+Whether there is cause for justification or not, we as IAQ Experts, cannot understate this emphasis.
 If an associate feels sick in their workplace, they will not be able to perform at their true potential.